 You can use bath time as a way to get used to the water.
 Keep bath time short, reassure your baby by smiling, talking to them and maintaining eye contact.

 From an early age babies will instinctively move arms and legs when immersed in water and you can use this to make them familiar with feeling supported and feel water on their face.

 Moving to the swimming pool

 The best age for babies to start pool activities is around six months.
 If you take them swimming before four months they can become chilled very easily and because of differences in physical maturity, it is best to check with your health visitor before you start any adult and child programme.

 To make the activity pleasurable for both you and your baby try to:

-  We have developed the British Gas Learn to Swim Pathway to take children through their first splash to full competence in the water.
+We have developed the National Plan for Teaching Swimming (NPTS) to take children through their first splash to full competence in the water.